MrBeerappa/46_REBOOTBMSIT/README.md

 It acts as a bridge between natural language and system-level operations, enabling you to manage files, schedule meetings, send emails, control hardware, and more using simple conversational commands.

 Powered by **LangGraph**, Sentinel-AI can plan and execute multi-step operations, integrating seamlessly with system tools and external APIs.
-Think of it as your personal OS co-pilot—always ready to help you work faster and smarter.
+Think of it as your personal OS co-pilot always ready to help you work faster and smarter.

 ---